 York Cost Share Programs

 Since 1985, the York County Conservation District has been offering cost share and technical assistance to landowners and farmers with critical nutrient management, water quality, and soil erosion concerns.
-Planning and technical advice is provided by USDA’s Natural Resources Conservation Service (NRCS) and conservation district technicians.
+Planning and technical advice is provided by USDA’s Natural Resources Conservation Service (NRCS) and conservation district planners and technicians.

 BMPs are specialized practices designed to control soil erosion, manure and nutrient runoff, store animal wastes, establish vegetation, and manage the application of animal waste and fertilizer.
 The conservation plan for your farm will include some combination of practices that address your particular situation.
 Common practices include: